Cognigy/Documentation/docs/en/docs/live-agent/skills.md

 Skills are specific abilities that human agents possess, such as language proficiency and expertise in particular domains.

+Only users with the Administrator and Supervisor roles can configure and assign skills.

 ## Create a Skill

 To create a skill, follow these steps: